-Client Rentention and Business Growth May 15, 2015 – Posted in: Client Retention – Tags: retention
+Client Rentention and Business Growth May 15, 2015 – Posted in: Sales and Marketing – Tags: retention

 Step 1: Retain, don’t scare.
 Client rentention and business growth

 Client retention strategies are important in every business.
 The most powerful way to do this is to make a lasting impression.
-Every single time.
+When you start building your business, you need to find ways to build around repeat customers.
+Your current customers are your hottest leads.

-When you watch a movie or read a book, you don’t want to be left hanging, feeling like something was missing.
+When you watch a movie, you don’t want to be left hanging, feeling like something was missing.
 You don’t want to feel like the plot was incomplete, lacked meaning and failed to unravel.

 Client Rentention and Business Growth

 Retention is powerful, and you need a plan to systemically facilitate it.
-It hardly matters how often you see them or how many appointments they purchase.
+It hardly matters how often you see them, just that they come back at regular intervals.

 When you think long term, especially in service businesses, it only matters that you retain them.